madelk/EmuVR/troubleshooting_known-issues.md

 * Attempting to spawn a tiny(90s) screen actually spawns a medium(90s) screen
 * When adding a custom texture for the pillow, it doesn't override the default one
 * Occasionally, a new user's Retroarch will be set to mute by default (first time setup only)
+* Consoles that spawn with the room at startup are labelled as "Generic" and won't accept cartridges.
+Players need to manually spawn the system of their choosing for the time being.
+EmuVR has stated this will be fixed in the next update.
 * If you have a Videos folder defined with no media type or core, you can't save
    * ![](/images/videos_unselected_error.png)